Copper Pet Bowl

 This beautiful and unique pet bowl is made with copper.
 It has been handcrafted with care and is of exceptional quality.

 Copper water bottles are great choices for people with wellness on the mind, and a copper water bowl can also be a great choice for your pet.
-Copper naturally inhibits the growth of bacteria and viruses in your pet’s water.
+Copper naturally inhibits the growth of bacteria in your pet’s water.

 As a result, using a copper pet bowl can help avoid the biofilm that forms in other types of pet bowls.
-Biofilm, which is a by-product of your pet’s saliva mixing with water, can contain disease causing viruses and bacteria.
+Biofilm, which is a by-product of your pet’s saliva mixing with water, can contain disease causing bacteria.
 Copper pet bowls can prevent biofilm from forming due to copper’s antimicrobial properties.
 Instead of scrubbing biofilm the hard way, cleaning your pet bowl can be as simple as running your bowl under hot water with gentle soap and then wiping the bowl completely clean.

 Not only does this copper pet bowl have these benefits, it also looks great.
 This copper pet bowl is beautiful to look at and looks great in any home.